 AC is the abbreviation for Alternating Current.
-It reverses direction every half Hertz or Cycle.
-A particle removed in the first half Hertz will be replaced in second half Hertz.
-Therefore AC cannot cause electrolysis.
+It reverses direction every half Cycle or Hertz.
+A particle removed in the first half Cycle will be replaced in second half Cycle .
+Therefore AC cannot cause electrolysis corrosion.
 In addition, if there were DC in AC then every AC appliance would burn out in a few seconds.
-As DC has no Back EMF (Counter Motive Force).
+The reason: DC has no Counter Motive Force (Back EMF).
 So do not blame the shore connection.

-Air carries stray current causing marine electrolysis.
-Therefore creates rust.
-Stopping stray current reduces rust.
+Air carries corrosive current causing marine electrolysis.
+So creates rust.
+Preventing stray current reduces rust.

-Wikipedia explains the source: See Wikipedia, Earth based current – the Earth provides a current and electrical path therefore causing the stray current to increase.
-We must not connect metal connected DC to the Earth.
+Wikipedia explains the source: See Wikipedia, Earth based current – the Earth provides a current and electrical path so causing the corrosive current to increase.
 Water and air are conductors.
 So complete the circuit to the Earth.
-Use SeaBis System to identify and repair the cause.

-Most importantly stray current is dependent on 3 inputs: moisture, metal and an electrical current.
-So elimination of stray current stops corrosion.
+Most importantly stray current is dependent on 3 inputs: moisture, metal and an electrical (stray) current.
+So elimination of stray current prevents corrosion.

-In conclusion the SeaBis System with How To Stop Corrosion permanently stops the CAUSE of stray current that creates marine electrolysis.
-In other words electrolytic corrosion is vastly reduced.
+In conclusion the SeaBis System with How To Stop Corrosion permanently prevents the CAUSE of stray current that creates marine corrosion by electrolysis.

 Current explanation at How page.